(c) 2024 PillSync.com

 Exacerbation of Preexisting Psychosis CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a preexisting psychotic disorder.

 Induction of a Manic Episode in Patients with Bipolar Disorder CNS stimulants may induce a manic or mixed mood episode in patients.
-Prior to initiating treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, or depression).
+Prior to initiating methylphenidate hydrochloride tablets treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, or depression).

 5.5Priapism

-Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate products in both pediatric and adult patients.
-Priapism was not reported with drug initiation but developed after some time on the drug, often subsequent to an increase in dose.
-Priapism has also appeared during a period of drug withdrawal (drug holidays or during discontinuation).
-Patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.
+Prolonged and painful erections, sometimes requiring surgical intervention, have been reported with methylphenidate use in both adult and pediatric male patients.
+Although priapism was not reported with methylphenidate initiation, it developed after some time on methylphenidate, often subsequent to an increase in dosage.
+Priapism also occurred during methylphenidate withdrawal (drug holidays or during discontinuation).

 5.6Peripheral Vasculopathy, Including Raynauds Phenomenon

-5.7Long-Term Suppression of Growth
+5.7Long-Term Suppression of Growth in Pediatric Patients

 CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.